adminvns/Cypress_API_Testing_Project/README.md

 ## Overview

-This project contains an automated test suite for SWAPI (Star Wars API), leveraging Cypress for REST API testing.
+This project contains an automated test suite for SWAPI (Star Wars API - https://swapi.dev), leveraging Cypress for REST API testing.
 The suite includes test cases for verifying various Star Wars API endpoints such as fetching the list of people and retrieving a specific person by ID.

 ## Table of Contents